gersteinlab/MOBI/README.md

 MOtif inference with advanced BInding site selection.

 ### Requirement
-To run the main script:
 - python3
 - pybedtools
 - numpy
 - pandas

-To run the inference step, you need to have DREME/MEME/STREME/HOMER properly installed.
-You can test this by `meme -version` or other equivalent commands.
+To run the inference step, **you need to have DREME/MEME/STREME/HOMER properly installed**.
+See [here](https://meme-suite.org/meme/doc/download.html) for meme-suite installation.
+You can test by `meme -version` or other equivalent commands.

 ### Run the example
 1. Download the github and unzip into `MOBI/`, go to the folder `cd MOBI/`.